Hacks, Myths & FAQs

 Back to Articles

-Healthy eating to help your heart
+Healthy eating for a healthy heart

 Favourite Add to favourites Remove from favourites

-Healthy eating to help your heart
+Healthy eating for a healthy heart

-September 29, 2021 is World Heart Day!
+September 29 is World Heart Day!
 A day that is all about spreading awareness of heart health and how we can support ourselves, our loved ones and our broader communities towards better heart health.

 Cardiovascular disease is the number one cause of death for Aussies and around the globe.
 One of the leading risk factors for cardiovascular disease is an unhealthy diet.
 This also means that one of the best things you can do for your heart health is to eat healthily.
 We’ve pumped out some key tips on healthy eating to help you help your heart.